Eugenech1988/enhanced-todos/README.md

  - **Responsive Design**: Built-in responsive prefixes make mobile-first development easier
  - **Customization**: Configure design tokens to match brand guidelines

+ ## Why I Use React Activity from React 19.2

+ React Activity was used to manage UI states declaratively, reduce conditional logic in JSX, and provide a scalable and predictable approach for complex UI flows.

  ## Why I Control Inputs with Refs and State Actions

  In this application, I control inputs using refs and state actions rather than controlled components for specific reasons: